tilir/concrete/README.md

 - permloops -- input permutation output loop format
 - randperm -- output random permutation

+### Combinations related
+- allsubsets -- spills all subsets of 0..(N-1) or with any labels

 ### Trees related
 - readbst -- application reads permutation or brace expression and outputs a tree
 - readtwin -- application reads permutation and outputs twin tree or equivalent baxters